dsmithcloud/dsmithcloud.github.io/_posts/21-11-23-TF-CloudShell-VNet.md

 I've written a reusable Terraform Module for easily deploying Cloud Shell VNet Integration.

-You can find the module in my GitHub repo [here](https://github.com/dsmithcloud/terraform-azurerm-cloudshell-vnet).
+You can find the module in my GitHub repo [here](https://github.com/dsmithcloud/terraform-azurerm-cloudshell-vnet) or in the Terriform Registry [here](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest).

-For the Microsoft-provided ARM template version, see [this link](https://github.com/Azure/azure-quickstart-templates/blob/master/demos/cloud-shell-vnet/azuredeploy.json) instead.
+This module is based on the source Microsoft-provided ARM template version [here](https://github.com/Azure/azure-quickstart-templates/blob/master/demos/cloud-shell-vnet/azuredeploy.json).

 # Supported Regions
 **Note**: Cloud Shell VNet integration is only supported in the following regions as of this writing: